Parth0415/parthnewportfolio/README.md

 ## Usage

-- To start using the application make sure you deployed the application []().
+- To start using the application make sure you deployed the application [ParthNewPortfolio]( https://parth0415.github.io/parthnewportfolio/).

 ## Screenshot